-In a time of change, your ability to create inspiration will draw people to you, motivate them to stay, and encourage them to create better results.
+In this time of change, your ability to create inspiration will draw people to you, motivate them to stay, and encourage them to create better results.

-There is no fixed template for how to do this — but just as every great painting is formed from the same basic colours, and every great piece of music from the same basic notes, so every great vision is formed from the same basic building blocks.
+There is no one way to do this — but just as every great piece of music is formed from the same basic notes, so every great vision is formed from the same basic building blocks, arranged in different ways.

 The second of these blocks is to make your vision relevant to your audience.